head4work/voting/README.md

 ## Setup
-To run this project: deploy voting.war into tomcat9 servlet or run the command  ```mvn clean verify org.codehaus.cargo:cargo-maven3-plugin:run``` from project folder with pom.xml located in it (required openjdk 15,maven installed and path environment variables been set)
+To run this project: deploy voting.war into tomcat9 servlet or run the command  ```mvn clean verify org.codehaus.cargo:cargo-maven3-plugin:run``` from project folder with pom.xml located in it (required openjdk 15 and maven3 installed, check that path environment variables have been set)

  ## REST api